mstocco/mariostoc.co/content/traininglog/20220612-ironman2022-11weeksout.md

 Option A:
 55 minutes:
 12 minutes walking to warm up.
 8x 3 minutes easy running, 1 minute walking after each.
 11 minutes walking to cool down.
 Option B: Walk 90 minutes.
 Nice long walk.
 Hills are certainly ok with me.
 Mobility 30 minutes:

 ### NOTES
 Total Time: **50 Minutes** &nbsp; Walk/Jog: **5.9 km**

 I had a good sleep.
-Found what feels like a running niggle in my left calf; probably from a compensation for the toe on my left foot.
+Found what feels like a running niggle in my left calf...

 Headed out for some long awaited time in some running shoes.
 I attempted Option A and completed 6 of 8 three minute reps.
 The toe was uncomfortable for the first 6 minutes of walking but got better soon after that.
 Same applied for the first three minute jog; uncomfortable to start and then felt better.
 2, 3 and 4 were tolerable but on the fifth rep, I was getting the message to stop.
 I went one more before walking home.